-Undergraduate, prelicensure student nurses should wear their UTACON uniform and UTACON insignia patch ONLY when in simulation, clinical or other learning experiences authorized by UTACON faculty.
-Students are to provide nursing care to patients at clinical facilities ONLY when authorized by their UTACON instructor and when their clinical instructor and/or preceptor are present on site.
+Undergraduate, prelicensure student nurses should wear their UTA College of Nursing uniform and insignia patch ONLY when in simulation, clinical or other learning experiences authorized by faculty.
+Students are to provide nursing care to patients at clinical facilities ONLY when authorized by their instructor and when their clinical instructor and/or preceptor are present on site.
 Students who provide nursing care to patients when an instructor or preceptor IS NOT present on site will receive a FAILING grade for clinical and a course grade of "F".